The results of World Mayor 2008 will be announced on 14 October More

 Substantial frameworks

 The first citywide framework has inspired variations that establish substantial area-wide systems with defined powers and power sharing between the constituent parts.
-Today, such frameworks are no longer merely confined to city regions they are also applied in countywide and multi-county regional arrangements.
+Today, such frameworks are no longer merely confined to city regions – they are also applied in countywide and multi-county regional arrangements.
 In the US, the largest regional system - the Twin Cities, Minnesota, system - has delivered one of the principal features of this methodology: greater equity across the spectrum.
-In 30 years, it has been noted that the inequality in the per-capita tax base between the rich and poorer halves has been reduced from a ratio of 50-1 to 12-1.
+In 30 years, it has been noted that inequality in the per capita tax base between the rich and poorer halves has been reduced from a ratio of 50-1 to 12-1.
 Other US states have in modified ways endeavored to emulate the Minnesota example.
-To the degree they have done so, they have moved the US system towards more integrated frameworks.
+To the degree that they have done so, they have moved the US system towards more integrated frameworks.
 At the moment the US is characterized by having a majority of transitional mechanisms with a handful of more substantive frameworks.

 Interlocal cooperative mechanisms